natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

 # The Classic Mario Game
 ![Mario](https://www.dropbox.com/s/ym7mp79vgc7hpcf/mario.png?raw=1)

-The goal of this simple lab is to recreate the classic platformer game: **Mario**, step by step and complete it by the end of Week 4.
+The goal of this simple lab is to recreate basics this classic platformer game: **Mario**, step by step and complete it by the end of Week 4.
+We will try to rebuild World 1-1 as closely as possible, although due to constraints of time, some features may be omitted.
 In Week 5 & 6, we upgrade our skills to explore Unity3D.

 # Preparation
 Download the assets [here](something).
 This is your starter asset that you can import to your project and complete the lab.
 It contains all required images, sound files, etc so we can safe time searching all these stuffs.